AliceO2Group/ReadoutCard/src/CommandLineUtilities/AliceLowlevelFrontend/README.md

 #### PUBLISH_REGISTERS_START
 Starts a service that publishes the contents of the given register addresses at the specified interval.
-Values are published as array of 32 bit unsigned integers.
+Values are published as newline separated integers.
 The service will have the DNS name: `ALF/SERIAL_[serial number]/LINK_[link]/PUBLISH_REGISTERS/[service name]`.
 * Service type: RPC call
 * Parameters: